zackzhaoo/k8s-security-hardening/pod-security/README.md

 ## Pod Security - Restricted profile + hardened container spec

 ### What this does
-Enforces Kubernetes Pod Security standards at the 'restricted' profile  on the 'production' namespace Demonstrates a hardened pod spec that explicitly blocks harmful container configurations
+Enforces Kubernetes Pod Security standards at the `restricted` profile  on the `production` namespace Demonstrates a hardened pod spec that explicitly blocks harmful container configurations

 ### Field-by-field threat mapping